calroc/Thun/docs/Trees.rst

 We can use this to make a set-like datastructure by just setting values to e.g. 0 and ignoring them.
-It's set-like in that duplicate items added to it will only occur once within it, and we can query it in `:math:`O(\log_2 N)` <https://en.wikipedia.org/wiki/Binary_search_tree#cite_note-2>`__ time.
+It’s set-like in that duplicate items added to it will only occur once within it, and we can query it in `:math:`O(\log_2 N)` <https://en.wikipedia.org/wiki/Binary_search_tree#cite_note-2>`__ time.